SMC-club/smrd/Builds/macos/README.md

 ### Dependencies for Building Source Documentation

-Source code documentation is not required for running/debugging smcd.
+Source code documentation is not required for running/debugging smrd.
 That said, the documentation contains some helpful information about specific components of the application.
 For more information on how to install and run the necessary components, see [this document](../../docs/README.md)

 ## Build

-### Clone the smcd repository
+### Clone the smrd repository

 From a shell:

 ```
-git clone git@github.com:CryptoManiac/smcd.git
+git clone git@github.com:CryptoManiac/smrd.git
-cd smcd
+cd smrd
 ```

 ### Configure Library Paths